Adhesive Technology Used on Non Slip Flooring and Safety Flooring

 I want the opposite to the above points, I want something removable, is it possible?

 It is.
 It is not rare for them to coat a removable adhesive onto safety flooring.
-They typically employ a further filmic liner (usually PET or PP) with a differential adhesive coat either side to allow removal.
-As each removable adhesive application is often unique the differential levels are customised to the customer’s application, please enquire.
+They typically employ a further filmic liner (usually PET or PP) with a differential adhesive coat on either side to allow removal.
+As each removable adhesive application is often unique the differential levels are customized to the customer’s application, please enquire.

-The paper is coated with silicon although on some of the materials employ a silicon coated PE film.
+The paper is coated with silicon although some of the materials employ a silicon-coated PE film.